getlago/lago-docs/docs/guide/11_payments/adyen-integration.md

 **Please ensure that you complete this setup correctly, as your Adyen integration will not function without this vital step.**

-## Setting Adyen as a Payment Provider for a Customer
+## Setting Adyen as a Payment Provider for a customer
 In order to facilitate automated payment collection, it is essential for the customer to exist in both the Lago and Adyen databases.
 Please note that in Adyen, customers are referred to as **Shoppers**.

 ### Adding a new customer in Adyen